zaari/garta/RoadMap.md

 - status bar of the main window is feature complete
 - map implemented with scrolling and zooming support
 - slippy maps can be defined with json files
-- domain model persistence
-- settings persistence
-- non-floating dependency version requirements

 ## Version 0.2
 - GPX loading
 - track rendering and statistics
-- layers
 - transparent map layers
+- layers dialog
+- persistence

 ## Version 0.3
 - track editing